Insurance and reinsurance in India: overview

 The Amendment Act has now been enacted and brings with it much reform to the present legal framework governing insurance or reinsurance services (see Question 1).

-The Amendment Act has paved the way for a significant overhaul of the insurance regulatory framework, with several new regulations and modifications to existing regulations expected in the near future.
+The Amendment Act has paved the way for a significant overhaul of the insurance regulatory framework, with several new regulations and modifications to existing regulations being made, and also expected to be made in the near future.
 The expected amendments relate to, among other things:

 Remuneration to intermediaries.